Some comments on 6d global gauge anomalies: Anomalies and their cancellation

 \section{Anomalies and their cancellation}

 In this paper, we are interested in the anomalies of fermionic $6d$ theories with $G$ symmetry, where $G=SU(2)$, $SU(3)$, and $G_2$.
-To cancel them, we are also interested in the anomaly of 2-form fields, which can couple to background 4-form field strength $G$, which is the background field for their $U(1)$ 3-form symmetry.
-We will study when the fermion anomalies can be canceled by the anomalies of 2-form fields, by carefully studying all possible anomalies under these symmetries.
+To cancel them, we are also interested in the anomaly of 2-form fields, which can couple to background 4-form field strength $G$, which is the background field for their $U(1)$ 3-form symmetry.\footnote{ The authors apologize that the same symbol $G$ is used in three distinct ways, for groups in general, for the specific group $G_2$, and for 4-form background field strengths.
+Hopefully the context makes it clear which use is intended. } We will study when the fermion anomalies can be canceled by the anomalies of 2-form fields, by carefully studying all possible anomalies under these symmetries.
 As discussed in \eqref{AndersonDual}, the anomalies are then characterized by the group of seven-dimensional invertible phases $\Inv^{7}_\text{spin}(X)$, where $X=BSU(2)$, $BSU(3)$, $BG_2$ and $K(\bZ,4)$.
 As $\pi_i(BE_7)=\pi_i(K(\bZ,4))$ for $i<12$, we can think of $BE_7\simeq K(\bZ,4)$ for our purposes.
 This equivalence is useful for us, as we will see below, and also has been used in the past \cite{Witten:1996md,Witten:1996hc,Hsieh:2020jpj}.

 Since $\Omega_7^\text{spin}(X)=0$ for all four cases, the anomalies are completely specified by the anomaly polynomials, encoded in $\Hom_\bZ(\Omega_8^\text{spin}(X),\bZ)$.
 Below we do not worry about purely gravitational part of the anomalies, which means that we are going to study $\Hom_\bZ(\widetilde \Omega_8^\text{spin}(X),\bZ)$.